MindLog™—A curve for every child

 Problem

-Our current educational system, as a whole, falls short of supporting the optimal development of essential 21st century capabilities [1].
+Our current educational system, as a whole, falls short of supporting optimal mental development [1].

 • Most students spend too much of their time learning facts, procedures, rules, and vocabulary, and too little of their time building the kind of knowledge required for thinking, learning, evaluating, deciding, acting, communicating, interacting, and creating [2].

-• Today’s high stakes standardized tests, which were developed to improve public education by holding educators accountable, are more right answer focused than skill focused.
+• Today’s high stakes standardized tests, which were developed to improve public education by holding educators accountable, are more correctness focused than skill focused.
 They tend to encourage teaching that prepares students to provide enough right answers [2].

 • Too great a focus on right answers produces shallow learning—learning that doesn’t go deep enough to become “sticky” or useable [7].

-• There is no parallel incentive—no fully scalable technology—that systematically encourages students to learn in ways that support deep, highly networked, embodied [8], useable knowledge—what we call robust learning [9].
+• Until MindLog, there was no parallel incentive—no fully scalable assessment technology—that systematically encourages students to learn in ways that support deep, highly networked, embodied [8], useable knowledge—what we call robust learning [9].

-• Robust learning not only results in useable knowledge, but also provides the foundation for a lifetime of learning and development—the kind of learning that allows people to grow into complex thinkers equipped to grapple effectively with 21st century [7,9] challenges—complex issues that lack simple “right answers”.
+• Robust learning not only results in useable knowledge, but also provides the foundation for a lifetime of learning and development—the kind of learning that allows people to grow into complex thinkers equipped to grapple effectively with 21st century [7,9] challenges—such as complex issues that lack simple “right answers”.

-• Lectica plans to transform educational practice by rewarding robust learning—at scale.
-Just as conventional high-stakes testing has produced an increased focus on pedagogy that rewards shallow learning, the right kind of learning tools can catalyze the widespread adoption of educational practices that support robust learning [2,3].
+• MindLog will transform educational practice by rewarding robust learning—at scale.
+Just as conventional high-stakes testing has produced an increased focus on pedagogy that rewards shallow learning, MindLog will catalyze the widespread adoption of educational practices that support robust learning [2,3].
 References

-• DiscoTests help to ensure that what a student learns today is learned deeply and richly enough to be useable and enduring.
+• MindLog helps to ensure that what a student learns today is learned deeply and richly enough to be useable and enduring.
 This kind of learning, which we call robust learning, also provides a foundation for future learning that, over time:

 • supports increasingly complex, sophisticated ways of understanding our world; and